minziappa/spring_sample/README.md

 ```

 ## Deploy
-Gradle
-Run on your local system.
+Run this on your local system.
 ```
 gradle jettyRun
 ```